s-matyukevich/raspberry-pi-os/docs/lesson02/rpi-os.md

 * Some other information, required to fully restore the processor execution state after an exception is handled.

 Usually `spsr_el3` is saved automatically when an exception is taken to EL3.
-However this register is writable, so we take advantage of this fack and manually prepare processor state. `SPSR_VALUE` is prepared [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/include/arm/sysregs.h#L35) and we initialize the following fields:
+However this register is writable, so we take advantage of this fact and manually prepare processor state. `SPSR_VALUE` is prepared [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/include/arm/sysregs.h#L35) and we initialize the following fields:

 * `#define SPSR_MASK_ALL        (7 << 6)` After we change EL to EL1 all types of interrupts will be masked (or disabled, which is the same).
 * `#define SPSR_EL1h        (5 << 0)` At EL1 we can either use our own dedicated stack pointer or use EL0 stack pointer. `EL1h` mode means that we are using EL1 dedicated stack pointer.